by Rand Curry

 • Navigating security policy and other compliance requirements can add time and unplanned resources before the project is able to start, further compressing the schedule.

 • Unless a structured hand-off between procurement and implementation teams is conducted, the implementation team may not be aware of the purpose, resource impact, support plan or other key information about their new vendor and product.

 • Whether or not a structured hand-off was conducted, what will it take to develop competency with the software so the team can meet project commitments?

 TDS addresses these and other common challenges proactively.
-During the Sales process it’s important to understand a customer’s policy requirements and overall workflow for implementing new software.
+During the Sales process it’s important to understand a customer’s policy requirements and overall workstream for implementing new software.
 TransitionManager is most often deployed in a SaaS model, which streamlines the path to user access.
 On-premise deployment is another option, which may incur a more extensive review and implementation path.

 TDS strives to map out software deployment requirements before a contract is finalized.
 This enables appropriate subject matter experts to engage and prepare in advance, accelerating customer access to the software.

 • What are the process and policy requirements for implementing a SaaS solution?